-With bass season set to begin this weekend here in Eastern Ontario, Canada, my day has been spent prepping tackle and sorting gear.
-As I scour over hundreds of baits, one perennial favorite stands out among many: the spinnerbait.
+With bass season set to begin soon in Eastern Ontario, Canada, my day has been spent prepping tackle and sorting my fishing gear.
+As I scour over hundreds of fishing baits, one perennial favorite stands out among many: the spinnerbait.
 For smallmouth bass, this bait has, and will, remain tops in my books.

 I decided to change things up for this blog.
 The following are questions I actually asked myself about bass fishing with spinnerbaits, and hopefully it will help you if you decide to toss these baits for smallmouths.

 What Style of Spinnerbait do you have the Most Confidence In?

 Depending on depth and conditions, I stick to two sizes of spinnerbaits: a 3/4-ounce and 1-ounce model.
 These two sizes allow me to speed crank them in as well as toss them a country mile.